Our catchment management initiatives

 We’re putting this approach into practice to understand how we can achieve key benefits while working in a more holistic way.
 The first step on this journey is to co-create a catchment plan with key stakeholders who either operate within this environment and/or have a vested interest in protecting and enhancing it.
 For the period of 2020 to 2025 we’re trialling this in 3 catchments and will be working in partnership to deliver the plans.

-- Working with farmers and agronomists in high-risk areas – identifying ‘hotspots’ to target our catchment projects in the most important areas
+- Working with farmers and agricultural advisors to target our projects in the most important areas

-- Partnering with local organisations to deliver projects – using organisations trusted by farmers as sources of advice on catchment management and other issues.
+- Partnering with local groups trusted by farmers to support catchment management

-- Funding research into solutions – working with environmental stakeholders and researchers to develop best practice methods, including cover crop and slow release fertiliser trials, and investigating the use of swales and biofilters.
+- Funding research into best practice land management methods.
+These include cover crop and slow-release fertiliser trials, as well as investigating the use of swales and biofilters

-- Working with our neighbouring water companies also abstracting from the River Thames, Affinity Water and South East Water, to co-ordinate our catchment projects.
+- Working with our neighbouring water companies that also use water from the River Thames

 For more information about our catchment-based initiatives, please email us.